Ghost bike: History

+Earlier white bicycle projects

-The idea of painting bikes white originated in Amsterdam in the 1960s as part of an anarchist project and tactical urbanism initiative called the White Bicycle Plan to liberate two-wheel transport—white bikes were free, help yourself and then leave it for someone else.
+The idea of painting bikes white originated in Amsterdam in the 1960s as part of an anarchist project and tactical urbanism initiative called the White Bicycle Plan to liberate two-wheel transport.
+White bikes were free for anyone to use, and then to leave for others.

 The ghost bike idea in the United States may have originated with a project by San Francisco artist Jo Slota, begun in April 2002.
 This was a purely artistic endeavor.
 Slota was intrigued by the abandoned bicycles that he found around the city, locked up but stripped of useful parts.
 He began painting them white, and posted photographs on his website, ghostbike.net.